softwaremill/sttp/docs/json.md

 ## zio-json

 To encode and decode JSON using the high-performance [zio-json](https://zio.github.io/zio-json/) library, one add the following dependency to your project.
-The json-zio modules depend on ZIO 2.x.
+The zio-json module depends on ZIO 2.x.
 For ZIO 1.x support, use zio1-json.

 ```scala
 "com.softwaremill.sttp.client3" %% "zio-json" % "@VERSION@"  // for ZIO 2.x